 To be valid, the Will, POA and ACD must comply with formalities on preparation and signing.
 Failure to do comply with these formalities will probably mean that the document is not valid, or that a lot of money will have to be spent trying to proving that it is (mostly without success).

-If you risk the DIY option – or fail to put your estate plan in place, then the government through SACAT will take control.
+If you risk the DIY option – or fail to put your estate plan in place, then the government through SACAT can take control.

 The best option is therefore to have documents professionally prepared, and then rest easy that you have done everything possible to look after yourself and your loved ones.